Aravind-Sundararajan/gestureRecWithTensorFlow/README.md

 # gestureRecWithTensorFlow
-Generate some synthetic kinematics data and use tensorflow to determine if a motion is an elbow flexion or extension. set up TensorFlow with anaconda, install pandas and run with
+Generate some synthetic kinematics data and use tensorflow to determine if a motion is an elbow flexion or extension from the joint angle in degrees. set up TensorFlow with anaconda, install pandas and run with

 ```